signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

 Currently (may 2023), IsEndpointService can be set externally (SetAutoServiceKind and by configuration).
-The IsEndpointService semantics must be changed a little bit: it doesn't imply a Scope lifetime anymore (but still implies the IsFrontProcess service for the future "marshalling" capability).
+The IsEndpointService semantics must be changed a little bit: it doesn't imply a Scope lifetime anymore (but still implies the IsProcess service for the future "marshalling" capability).

 When a service is marked as a IsEndpointService, it means that we know what it is, we know that it has an adherence to some specific aspects of the system...
 Is it enough to orchestrate the whole thing?

-- If it is a scoped service, it is up to a EndPointType to claim that it handles it: this is an opt-in, explicit, statement (by attribute for instance) since it will have to register a way to instantiate the scoped service from its own container.
+- If it is a scoped service, it is up to a EndpointDefintition to claim that it handles it: this is an opt-in, explicit, statement (by attribute for instance) since it will have to register a way to instantiate the scoped service from its own container.
 - If it is a singleton, it must be the same instance if other endpoints also want/need to support it.
-This can be the one of the Global DI or must be shared between the EndpointTypes that want it and not appear in the Global DI.
+This can be the one of the Global DI or must be shared between the EndpointDefinitions that want it and not appear in the Global DI.

 The idea of the process should look like:
-- During the static type analysis, we collect all the existing EndPointType.
+- During the static type analysis, we collect all the existing EndpointDefinition.
-- A EndpointType must claim any "specific" endpoint service it handles.
+- A EndpointDefinition must claim any "specific" endpoint service it handles.
 Let's do this with a (AllowMultiple) attribute:
     [SpecificEndpointService( Type t )]
-    This states that endpoint instances will be able to provide the t service AND that this type is specific (but not exclusive) to the EndpointType.
+    This states that endpoint instances will be able to provide the `t` service AND that this type is specific (but not exclusive) to the EndpointDefinition.
     Two different endpoint can claim to support the same "specific" endpoint service type (if exclusivity must be supported, it will be rather easy but we don't need it here).
 - We use this opt-in claim to flag all the services with at least one such "Specific" declaration: these services